top of page

 A Place of Community Life

-Bonny Downs Baptist Church Is working with Bonny Downs Community Association (BDCA) and NewWay project to redevelop the old Bonny Downs Church Hall at 18 Darwell Close, East Ham, London E6 6BT.
+Bonny Downs Baptist Church Is working with Bonny Downs Community Association (BDCA), NEWway project and J49 Housing Association to redevelop the old Bonny Downs Church Hall at 18 Darwell Close, East Ham, London E6 6BT.

-The new building will provide a small number of housing units for community living above a ground floor community space.
+The new building, our ‘Abbey’, will provide a small number of housing units for community living above a ground floor community space.
 This will be used in the daytime for services to those facing homelessness or food poverty.

 Our Vision Statement